FIGURATIVE PAINTING; HELD ACROSS GENERATIONS

 Tobias Keene is a third-generation British figurative oil painter living and working in Los Angeles, California.
 Born in 1963 in Stratford-upon-Avon, Warwickshire, his practice is grounded in a multigenerational artistic lineage in which painting was a daily discipline—an inherited way of working rather than an abstract pursuit.

 He is the son of Arthur Keene (1945–2012), whose work was exhibited extensively throughout Europe, including with the Royal Society of Portrait Painters; and the grandson of a Second World War artist known professionally as Van Art.
 Both his parents and grandfather were alumni of the Birmingham School of Art, embedding Keene early in a classically informed environment shaped by observational rigor and sustained engagement with figurative tradition.
-His stepmother, Karen Keene, further contributed to this creative upbringing, having begun her career at the Royal Shakespeare Theatre, where she later led one of the wardrobe departments.
+His stepmother, Karen Keene, further shaped this creative upbringing through her work at the Royal Shakespeare Theatre, where her intelligence, discipline, and understanding of costume, craft, and theatrical presentation contributed to the visual culture of the household.

 KEENE.STUDIO exists as the structural and conceptual framework through which this lineage continues.
 It functions as an archive, working studio, and collaborative platform—documenting not only Keene’s own paintings, portraits, and long-term projects, but also the intergenerational dialogue that informs them.
 The studio foregrounds process, continuity, and authorship over trend-driven production, situating each work within a broader historical and familial context.